ranido/cms_obi/README.md

      * cms/server/contest/templates/overview.html
      * cms/server/contest/templates/task_description.html

-2. Allow using the pbkdf2 hashing method for passwords (we wanted to use the same passwords the contestants already had for our main web server, Django).
+2. Register the first IP the user used to log in.
    Affected files:
-     * cmscommon/crypto.py
-     * cmscommon/hashers.py (added)
-     * cmscontrib/AddUser.py
-     * cmscontrib/UpdatePassword.py (added)
-     * cms/server/admin/templates/fragments/hashed_password_form.html
+     * cms/server/contest/handlers/main.py
-     * setup.py
+     * cms/server/contest/handlers/contest.py

 3. Put a logo in the header of the contest page.

    Affected files: